ansible-network/arista_eos/docs/load_config.md

 The default value is `True`

-### eos_clear_config_session

-Once the `load_config` function has completed executing, and (assuming configuration sessions are being used) the configuration session is removed to save memory.
-If you do not want the configuration session removed, set this value to `False`.

-The default value is `True`

 ## Hooks

 The values below provide the names of the hooks supported by this function.
 For more details about hooks and how they are using see [Hooks](https://github.com/ansible-network.arista_eos/blob/devel/docs/hooks.md)

-### eos_configuration_rollback_pre_hook
+### eos_restore_checkpoint_pre_hook

-This hook is executed once the rollback is triggered but before the rollback configuration is loaded into the device.
+This hook is executed once the checkpoint restore is triggered but before the checkpoint configuration is loaded into the device.

-### eos_configuration_rollback_post_hook
+### eos_restore_checkpoint_post_hook

-This hook is executed once the rollback configuration has been successfully loaded into the target device but before the function exits.
+This hook is executed once the checkpoint configuration has been successfully loaded into the target device but before the function exits.

 ## Notes